-We take a zero-tolerance approach to corruption and bribery, and all executives and employees must respect and comply with our JT Group Anti-Bribery and Corruption Policy.
-The training courses help us to reinforce this policy.
-In our Japanese operations, we run an e-learning course on anti-bribery and corruption every two years.
-In 2019, 2,419 employees took this course.
+We take a zero-tolerance approach to corruption and bribery, and all executives and employees must respect and comply with the JT Group Anti-Bribery and Corruption Policy.
+Our training courses help us to reinforce this policy.
+We run an e-learning course on anti-bribery and corruption every two years.
+The next one will take place in 2021.

-In our international tobacco business, in 2019, 4,607 employees completed the anti-bribery and corruption online training.
-We also provide face-to-face trainings locally for employees without computer access as a part of the general Code of Conduct trainings that includes an anti-bribery and corruption section.
-In 2019, 5,128 employees attended this training.
+In our international tobacco business, employees in our acquisitions are trained in the first 12 months.
+Anti-bribery and corruption are also covered in the training we provide locally for employees as a part of our general Code of Conduct training.